GravityKit/GravityExport-Lite/readme.txt

 * Bugfix / feature: Choose an extension.
 Xlsx by default now.
 This also fixes a bug where the extension did not match the renderer.
 * Bugfix: Lists with a single column could not be exported.
 * Enhancement: Added support for the Woocommerce add-on.
+* Enhancement: You can now add .xls(x) to the end of your url.
+Some systems need this in order to figure out it's an excel file.
 * Todo: add translation extension options